Your browser is not optimized for viewing this website.

 with Shelley Howrigan

-Additionally, you'll be required to pay the following fees directly to the entities that provide specific services.
+In addition to the $720 to NCTC, you will be required to pay the following fees directly to the entities that provide the following services.
 (NCTC cannot pay these fees.)

 • $13.25 for a background check